 Rancho Palos Verdes, CA 90275

 If you would like confidential assistance, please contact the Student Wellness Center.
-Counselors in the Wellness Center are not required to report incidents to the Title IX Coordinator except under a few legally mandated circumstances.
+Counselors in the Student Wellness Center are not required to report incidents to the Title IX coordinator except under a few legally mandated circumstances.

 Marymount California University will provide supportive measures as appropriate, as reasonably available, and without charge to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
 Supportive measures may include counseling, academic accommodations, changes in work or housing location, mutual restrictions on contact between the parties and other similar measures.
 Please contact the Title IX coordinator for more information.